WellthCare

 Step 5: Use a Digital Cost Estimator Tool

 Most employers now offer online portals where you can enter your age, health status, and expected use to get a personalized estimate.
-Always use the plan’s own digital cost calculator-it loads the exact plan pricing, deductibles, and OOPM for your specific policy.
-If the tool is not available, ask your HR or benefits broker for a sample of common claims (e.g., "What is my cost for a child’s ER visit?").
+Always use the plan’s own digital cost calculator—it loads the exact plan pricing, deductibles, and OOPM for your specific policy.
+If the tool isn't available, ask HR or your benefits broker for sample costs (e.g., "What's my cost for a child's ER visit?").

 Step 6: Factor in Prescription Drug Costs Separately